Busemann and MCP: Facts

 \begin{prop} Let $X$ be a locally Busemann space and $p\in X$.
 If $p$ is topologically inner, then $p$ is a geometrically inner point. \end{prop}

-The second is due to Kapovitch--Kell--Ketterer \cite[Proof of Proposition 3.11]{KKK22}.
-Again, although the original statement is about a special class of CAT spaces, the proof works for Busemann spaces (see also Remark \ref{rem:kkkreg}).
+The second is due to Kapovitch--Kell--Ketterer, which is included in the proof of \cite[Proposition 3.11]{KKK22} for a special class of CAT spaces.

 \begin{prop} Let $X$ be a locally Busemann space and $p\in X$.
 If $p$ is a regular point, then $p$ is topologically inner.
-More generally, if $T_pX$ is unique and isometric to a finite-dimensional Banach space (not necessarily strictly convex), then $p$ is topologically inner. \end{prop}
+Moreover, the same conclusion holds under a slightly weaker assumption that $T_pX$ is unique and isometric to a finite-dimensional Banach space (not necessarily strictly convex). \end{prop}

-\begin{rem} There are a few things to be careful about when applying the original proof in \cite[Proposition 3.11]{KKK22} to the above setting.
-Suppose $T_pX$ is unique and isometric to a finite-dimensional Banach space $V$.

-First, in order to construct continuous Gromov--Hausdorff approximations between the rescaled space $(\lambda X,p)$ and $(V,o)$, one may use \cite[Lemma 3.1]{Kl99} instead of the barycentric construction from \cite{Kr11} used in the original proof.

-Second, we have to check that the geodesics of $(\lambda X,p)$ converge to the affine geodesics of $(V,o)$.
-This fact was implicitly used in the proof of \cite[Proposition 3.11]{KKK22} to show that the Gromov--Hausdorff approximations between $(\lambda X,p)$ and $(V,o)$ almost commute with the geodesic contraction of $\lambda X$ centered at $p$ and the affine geodesic contraction of $V$ centered at $o$.

-If $V$ is strictly convex (i.e., uniquely geodesic), this convergence of geodesics is trivial.
-If $V$ is not strictly convex, this follows from the characterization of affine geodesics of $V$ in terms of the convexity of distance function (\cite[Theorem 3.3]{DL15}), since the convexity is preserved by the Gromov--Hausdorff convergence.

-We leave it to the reader to verify the original proof, keeping the above points in mind. \end{rem}
+The proof is essentially the same as the original one, but requires several minor modifications.
+For the convenience of the reader, we include a complete argument.
+Before the proof, we prepare some basic facts on Busemann spaces.

+First, let $X$ be a Busemann space.
+Then \begin{enumerate} \item any (non-continuous) map $f:K\to X$ from a finite simplicial complex $K$ can be arbitrarily approximated by a continuous map $g:K\to X$; \item any two continuous maps $f,g:Y\to X$ from a topological space $Y$ are homotopic. \end{enumerate} For the proof of (1), consider a sufficiently fine triangulation $K'$ of $K$ and first define $g\equiv f$ on the set of vertices of the barycentric subdivision of $K'$.
+Since any simplex $\sigma\in K'$ is a cone over its boundary $\partial\sigma$, where the vertex of the cone is identified with the barycenter of $\sigma$, one can define $g$ inductively on the skeleta of $K'$ by using the unique shortest paths of $X$.
+For the proof of (2), just connect $f(y)$ and $g(y)$ for any $y\in Y$ by the unique shortest path of $X$.
+Note that Properties (1) and (2) are also true for any normed space $X$, even if it is not strictly convex, by using affine geodesics.

+Next, suppose $T_pX$ is a finite-dimensional Banach space for $p\in X$.
+Consider the Gromov--Hausdorff convergence $(\lambda X,p)\to(T_pX,o)$ as $\lambda\to\infty$.
+Then \begin{enumerate} \item[(3)] any limit of shortest paths in $\lambda X$ is an affine geodesic of $T_pX$. \end{enumerate} Indeed, if $T_pX$ is strictly convex (i.e., uniquely geodesic), this is trivial.
+In general, this follows from the fact that affine geodesics are only curves in a normed space on which the distance function from an arbitrarily point is convex, see \cite[Theorem 3.3]{DL15}.
+By Remark \ref{rem:buse}, the limit shortest path in (3) satisfies this condition.

+In particular, we will use Property (1) instead of the barycentric construction of Kleiner \cite{Kl99} used in the original proof (cf.\ \cite[Lemma 3.1]{Kr11}).
+Note also that the original proof only concerns the Euclidean tangent cone, for which Property (3) is trivial.